alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog Inline/Group 5818.png)

 Feel a little less lost?
 Then back to the news!
-There are many ways to deploy code/apps to canisters on the Internet Computer.
+There are **many ways to deploy your projects and code to canisters on the Internet Computer**.

 For example, DFINITY's [dfx CLI](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html) and SDK.

-But, having worked on the Internet Computer for a while in the past months, we thought everyone could use a little CI/CD seamlessness on their canister management lives.
-So the team jumped onto the task and built this open source GitHub Action for it 🔥
+But, having worked on the Internet Computer for a while in the past months, we thought everyone could use **a** **little CI/CD seamlessness on their canister management lives**.
+So the team jumped onto the task and built this [open source GitHub Action](https://github.com/FleekHQ/IC-Deploy-Action) for it 🔥

 **TL;DR on how it works?** First you'll create and deploy a project/canister using the dfx CLI in your repository, and then you'll add Fleek's IC Deploy Action to your CI/CD pipeline, which will automatically trigger new deployments to you canister when commits are pushed to that repo.